Squiggle/deno_todo/README.md

 # Deno TODO

-An playground app for experimenting with Deno and development practices
+An playground app for experimenting with Deno and VS Code remote development practices.

 Order of play:

-0. Set up VS Code Remote Development.
+0. ✅ Set up VS Code Remote Development.
 All development should be done on a deterministic stack.
 1. Deno TDD TODO App.
 Create a basic TODO web application (server-side rendered) to understand how Deno works.